Mandau Coexecutives Logo

 Leadership authorized a modernization initiative, but delegated product vision to mid-level managers whose incentives were tied to the very systems they were meant to evolve.
 At the same time, business units withheld plans and resisted alignment due to perceived competition against each other.

 These dynamics created destructive second-order effects.
 Teams modernized within their own silos, often blocking each other.
-Seeking a win, platform leadership authorized a multi-year migration to the cloud and a complete rebuild of the core platform.
+Seeking a win, platform leadership authorized a multi-year migration to the cloud and a complete rewrite of the core platform.
 The legacy system was frozen in maintenance mode, signaling decommissioning even as parity remained elusive.
 Wrappers and workarounds proliferated.
 Rigid IT policies, rotating middle managers, and restrictive QA practices further eroded progress and restricted shared product knowledge.

 Despite tens of millions invested and nearly a decade lost, the enterprise was left with fragmented systems, sunk human capital, and customers who experienced little benefit.